ascendc_assert

 • Kernel launch project

-• Modify the npu_lib.cmake file in the cmake directory and add the macro definition ASCENDC_DUMP=0 to the ascendc_compile_definitions command to disable the ASCENDC_DUMP function on the NPU.
+• Modify the npu_lib.cmake file in the cmake directory.
+Add the macro definition ASCENDC_DUMP=0 to the ascendc_compile_definitions command to disable ASCENDC_DUMP on the NPU.
 The following is an example:

 1